-5.10 Baseline/bias pressure, final [Pa]
+5.11 Baseline, final [Pa]

 This is the bias pressure after a pressurization or depressurization test.
-Baseline values are averaged to correct the building gauge pressure readings.
+After induced pressures are captured, turn off the fan and measure and enter the final baseline pressures, or let the automatic test capture them.

-After a test is run, measure and enter the final baseline pressure, or let the automatic test capture it.
 The Time per Baseline Pressure is the same as the time set under the Baseline, initial.